Adelaide–Port Augusta railway line: Coonamia

 Coonamia "station" – in the past a provisional stopping place but since the early 2010s comprising only a nameboard – is the site of the "0 km" datum point for routes to Port Augusta, Broken Hill and Adelaide.
 At this point ARTC train controllers in Adelaide (who oversee operations between Broken Hill and Coonamia, and Coonamia southwards) hand over to controllers in Port Augusta (who oversee the line to Port Augusta and points west); the sign remains so that train crews can identify the change-over point.
 The location has a crossing loop 1638 m (1791 yds) long on the south side of the double mainline from Crystal Brook.

 A further 2.25 km (1.4 mi) west is a triangle junction where the double track ends and from which single tracks go west to Port Pirie Yard and north to Port Augusta.

 Port Germein

-The 1960m crossing loop at Port Germein had a 110m goods siding commissioned in 2015.
-The siding is operated by SCT Logistics.
+The 1960m crossing loop at Port Germein was supplemented by a 805m goods siding in 2015, operated by SCT Logistics.
+A short stub siding also leads off the crossing loop.